Bgnakhoul/InmindFinalProject/README.md

 Agent 3: Takes best candidates, then asks user for his schedule (PDF format) and tries to fit interviews for the candidates in the schedule

-This approach was too complex to implement especially as I approached towards A2A
+This approach was too complex to implement with A2A because it would require the user to be able to invoke multiple agents (agent 1 then agent 3) and talk to them seperately.

 MCP server worked